mthurmond/QuizGenerator/README.md

 # QuizGenerator
-Generates a quiz using an array with nested objects.
+Generates a quiz, accepts user input, and grades it for accuracy.

+Uses an array with nested objects to store all question information.
+Uses loops and if/then statements to prompt the user for input and to cycle through and grade each response.

 To update the questions, just update the "question" and "answer" properties of each object.
-Uses basic loops and if/then statements to prompt user input and cycle through each response.